WATCH: Women's National Soccer Team Parades Through NYC's 'Canyon Of Heroes'

 When Lloyd spoke, she thanked the fans for their support — but she also prompted the only boos of the day, by noting that despite growing up in neighboring New Jersey, she is a Philadelphia Eagles fan.

-Those boos were fleeting, and they didn't seem heartfelt.
+Those boos were only fleeting.
 The highly decorated Lloyd quickly won the crowd back over, saying "It never gets old.
 These parades are amazing.
 You fans are amazing."

 Alex Morgan also thanked the fans — singling out their advocacy on the athletes' behalf.